 - Avoid handshakes and hugs.
 Try a jaunty salute or .
 Bonus points for .

-- Maintain 6 feet of distance from other people when possible.
+- Maintain 6 feet of distance from others and run side-by-side when possible.

 - Avoid touching your nose, mouth, and eyes with unwashed hands.
 That includes gloves, which should go in the laundry regularly.